MrSlimbrowser/ReadBatteryLevel/README.md

 # ReadBatteryLevel
-Reads battery level of Corsair Void Pro headphones from iCUE's memory.
+Reads battery level of Corsair Void Pro headphones from iCUE's memory and writes it to a file.
 <br>iCUE must be installed and running for this tool to work.

 ## Known Issues: